-&lt;sup>1 Clause 3 of Rule XXIX.
+1 Clause 3 of Rule XXIX.
 The designated website, "Bills to Be Considered on the House Floor," is available at http://docs.house.gov/.

-&lt;sup>2 Clause 8(a)(1)(A) of Rule XXII.
+2 Clause 8(a)(1)(A) of Rule XXII.

-&lt;sup>3 According to the section-by-section analysis of the rules changes provided by the Rules Committee when it was proposed in the 112th Congress, "the provision is intended to place electronic distribution on par with traditional printing, rather than entirely replace it" ("Section-by-Section Analysis of the 112th Congress House Rules Package" Congressional Record, daily edition [January 5, 2011], p.
+3 According to the section-by-section analysis of the rules changes provided by the Rules Committee when it was proposed in the 112th Congress, "the provision is intended to place electronic distribution on par with traditional printing, rather than entirely replace it" ("Section-by-Section Analysis of the 112th Congress House Rules Package" Congressional Record, daily edition [January 5, 2011], p.
 H13).

-&lt;sup>4 Until the House changed its rules at the start of the 116th Congress, committee reports, unreported legislation, and conference reports were previously required to be available for three days, excluding weekends and holidays unless the House was in session on such days.
+4 Until the House changed its rules at the start of the 116th Congress, committee reports, unreported legislation, and conference reports were required to be available for three days, excluding weekends and holidays unless the House was in session on such days.
 The previous three-day requirement was not necessarily 72 hours.
 For example, a matter could be taken up on a Wednesday morning having been available since Monday evening.
-In addition, under the new rule, time over weekends and holidays counts toward the 72-hour availability requirement, while under the previous rule it did not (unless the House was in session those days).
+In addition, under the new rule, time over weekends and holidays counts toward the 72-hour availability requirement, while under the previous rule it did not (unless the House was in session on those days).

-&lt;sup>5 The two calendar days do not include weekends and legal holidays unless the House is in session those days, and they begin the day after the markup.
-As a result, it is possible that the 72-hour availability requirement could be met before the time guaranteed for the submission of supplemental and other views expires.
+5 The two-calendar-day period for filing does not include weekends and legal holidays unless the House is in session those days, and it begins the day after the markup.
+As a result, it is possible that the 72-hour availability requirement could be met before the time guaranteed for the submission of supplemental or other views expires.

-&lt;sup>6 According to the section-by-section analysis of the rules changes provided by the Rules Committee when it was proposed in the 116th Congress, "any committee making the report available electronically must also make any such views available electronically promptly after they are submitted to the committee to avoid the possibility that the House would consider a measure prior to the availability of the complete accompanying report."
+6 According to the section-by-section analysis of the rules changes provided by the Rules Committee when it was proposed in the 116th Congress, "any committee making the report available electronically must also make any such views available electronically promptly after they are submitted to the committee to avoid the possibility that the House would consider a measure prior to the availability of the complete accompanying report."